SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "They would never do that…"

-*"They WILL and are going to if you don't get the help you NEED."*
+*"They WOULD, and they're GOING TO if you don't get the help you NEED."*

 Pinkie stomps her hooves on the floor and lets out a frustrated huff.
 "No they won't.
 We've been over this a million times already!"